brunophilipe/Cakebrew/README.md

 [Download Now](https://www.cakebrew.com)

-### Version 1.0.10 Release Candidate
+### Version 1.0.10 Release Candidate 2 (November 2, 2014)

 Lots of changes were made, so a RC version before pushing to the main release tree is a good thing to do.
-If you are interested in testing the new version of Cakebrew with new features (and, just maybe, some undiscovered bugs), [please download it here](https://www.cakebrew.com/files/cakebrew-1.0.10rc.zip).
+If you are interested in testing the new version of Cakebrew with new features (and, just maybe, some undiscovered bugs), [please download it here](https://www.cakebrew.com/files/cakebrew-1.0.10rc2.zip).

 ### Yosemite